Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Training in the Simulator

 where $\mathcal{D}_A$ is the agent-generated trajectory buffer.
 The output of the discriminator is then used as an auxiliary reward in addition to the actual environment reward $r^{env}$ with a weighting factor $w$:

 A variation of GAIL is used in this study, where only the current observation is used by the discriminator, as it tends to result in more stable training.

 Both BC and GAIL are commonly used with RL to take advantage of expert demonstrations and are implemented as part of ML-Agents.
 During the initial stage of training, regular RL optimization steps are followed by additional BC steps using $\mathcal{L}_{BC}$ with a separate optimizer.
 The learning rate decays linearly to zero, after which no BC steps will be carried out.
 The auxiliary reward from GAIL is added to the environment reward throughout training.
+A similar approach has been previously investigated and shown success on tissue manipulation in \cite{pore2021learning}.

 To collect demonstrations with different characteristics and to reduce human effort, two types of demonstrations are collected through both scripted policies and human teleoperation in the simulated environment.
-When implementing the scripted policies, the actual particle states are used.
-For irrigation, all dense blood particles are looped over to find the horizontal center of the blood region, and the target position of the PSM's EE is set to a point higher than it.
+When implementing the scripted policies, the actual particle states are used, although they are not observed by the agent.
+For irrigation, all dense blood particles are looped over to find the horizontal center of the blood region, and the target position of the PSM's EE is set to a point higher than that.
 Irrigation is turned off if they are not close enough, otherwise, it is turned on.
 For suction, all particles in the container are clustered into a few regions by building a spatial hash grid, similar to that discussed in Section~\ref{sec:fluid_sim_render}.
 The EE's target position is set to a point higher than the medoid of the nearest blood cluster.
 For both scripted policies, the target orientation of the EE is always vertical.
 After obtaining the target EE pose, the Jacobian-based iterative inverse kinematics method is used to calculate the current-step joint-space action.

 Similarly, when collecting human demonstrations, the pose of the real-world MTM robot's EE is captured and set as the target EE pose of the PSM, from which the per-step joint-space actions are calculated using inverse kinematics.
 In addition, the MTM gripper pinch signal is used to indicate whether irrigation is on or off for the irrigation task.
-Fig.~\ref{fig:demo_collection} shows how human demonstrations are collected.

 For both irrigation and suction tasks, 50,000 steps of demonstration are collected, with half generated from scripted policies and the other half from human teleoperation.